sybergeek/learning-flutter/calcya/README.md

-# awesome_app
+# calcya

-A new Flutter project for getting started. **awesome_app** is the first ever Flutter App built by me with online tutorials.
+A new Flutter project.

 ## Getting Started